Hill Station | Historical & Heritage | Pilgrimage

-At a distance of 7 km from Shimla Railway Station and 7 km from Shimla Old Bus Stand, Jakhu Temple is an ancient temple dedicated to Hindu deity Hanuman.
-It is situated on Jakhu Hill and is one of the prime places to visit in Shimla.
-It is situated at an altitude of 2455m and is also the highest peak in Shimla.
+At a distance of 7 km from Shimla Railway Station, Jakhu Temple is an ancient Hindu temple situated on Jakhu Hill in Shimla.
+It is one of the famous religious Shimla places to visit.

 Adventure / Trekking | Nature & Scenic

-At a distance of 16 km from Shimla Railway Station and 5.6 km from Fagu, Kufri is a small hill station in Shimla district, positioned at an elevation of 2,510 m on the National Highway 22.
-Kufri is quite famous for the popular ski resort.
-It is one of the best places for skiing in Shimla and also one of the top adventure site and skiing destinations in India.
-Kufri is also one of the best places to experience the Tourism in Himachal and another popular attraction not to miss in a Shimla tour package.
+At a distance of 16 km from Shimla Railway Station, Kufri is a small hill station in the Shimla district of Himachal Pradesh.
+Positioned at an elevation of 2,510 m on the National Highway 22, it is one of the best places for skiing in India, and among the must-include places in Shimla tour packages.

 Historical & Heritage